 If you experience problems rolling back the Migrate Configuration step, you can start a new migration instead.

 If you forget to remove the compute manager, follow the procedure in https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.2/administration/GUID-E6E2F017-1106-48C5-ABCA-3D3E9130A863.html to remove the NSX-T extension from the vCenter Server.

 |Migrate Edges||Click Rollback on this page to roll back the migration of Edge routing and services to NSX-T.

-Migration coordinator does not provide a rollback in this step.
-However, you can still do a manual rollback to remove NSX-T from the migrated hosts and reinstall NSX-v on the hosts.
+Rollback is not available in this step.
+However, you can still do a manual rollback to remove NSX-T from the migrated hosts and reinstall NSX-V on the hosts.